maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly.md

   - productivity
   - devtools
 thumbnail: My_favorite_extensions_for_web_development_erf5gg
-description: "A web browser is one of the essential tools for web development.
+old_description: "A web browser is one of the essential tools for web development.
 Besides default dev tools, there are extensions you could use to make a better web product.
 I am using Chrome most of the time and these are the extensions I prefer."
+description: "Essential for web development, web browsers offer extensions to improve web products.
+I use Chrome and prefer these extensions."
 type: articles-item
 sections2:
   - type: banner-beta